Marielle Franco: Reactions

 Thousands took to the streets in coordinated protests across Brazil, and both Amnesty International and Human Rights Watch condemned her killing.
 In the United States, Black feminist scholars published a statement honouring Marielle as "yet another martyr" for the Movement for Black Lives.

 Journalist Glenn Greenwald, whose husband David Miranda was a fellow City Council member at the time of her assassination and was a close personal friend of Franco's, listed what he referred to as the "most important subjects to cover" regarding Franco's assassination stating:

 Her relentless and brave activism against the most lawless police battalions, her opposition to military intervention, and, most threateningly of all, her growing power as a black, gay woman from the favela seeking not to join Brazil's power structure, but to subvert it.

 The double murder of Marielle and her driver Anderson was the subject of condemnation across the political spectrum in Brazil.
 All presidential candidates in Brazil during the 2018 campaign condemned the crime, except for former President Jair Bolsonaro, who repeatedly declined to comment on the case; his campaign alleged that his views on the subject would be too controversial, despite his being the campaign that most focused on security issues prior to election day.

 In 2022, President Lula announced the appointment of her sister, Anielle Franco, as Minister of Racial Equality.

+On 25 February 2026, the Supreme Federal Court convicted five people, including politicians Chiquinho Brazão and his brother Domingos Brazão, for Franco's assassination and sentenced them to up to 76 years' imprisonment.